mcgillij/mcgillij.dev/content/godot-patterns-event-bus.rst

 .. image:: {static}/images/godot/Pasted\ image\ 20241106165946.png
    :width: 100%
+   :alt: EnvironmentPrefab view in the editor

 With the prefab variable loaded, we can then **instantiate()** it call it's `setup()` method passing in our `Resource` and then the button / signals will be automatically wired up due to what happens in our `_ready()` function.

 .. image:: {static}/images/godot/Pasted\ image\ 20241106175909.png
    :width: 100%
+   :alt: EnvironmentPrefab view in the editor

 ----